Man-with-beard-looking-through-magnifying-glass

 Keep it simple.
 And, by simple, I don’t mean basic.
 I mean use language that’s clear and easy to understand.

 If it’s simple, your audience will be able to consume it quickly and on the first attempt.
-They won’t have to go back to re-read or replay the parts they may not have understood the first time round.
+They won’t have to go back to re-read the parts they may not have understood the first time round.
 And they won’t have to leave your site to find an explanation somewhere else.

 It will also make your content accessible to a wider audience, including markets you may not have thought of targeting before.